Face to Face Improving the wellbeing of children in care

 It aims to help young people improve their confidence, skills and strengths so they’re better prepared to cope with problems now and in the future.

 How it worked

 We worked with young people for up to 8 sessions.
 We helped them:

 - talk about what they want to change in their life

 - work out what needs to happen to make things better.

-The young person has control over the support they want - including where and when the sessions are held.
+The young person had control over the support they wanted - including where and when the sessions were held.

-They can talk about a wide variety of problems, such as:
+They could talk about a wide variety of problems, such as:

 - family issues